valerieholtz/Hate-Speech-Detector/README.md

 ## Description

 This project develops a model for binary classification on German language Hate Speech sentences in Social Media.
-To accomplish this I am using the Bert (Bidirectional Encoder Representations from Transformers) language model.
+To accomplish this, I am using the Bert (Bidirectional Encoder Representations from Transformers) language model.

 Components of the project:
 - A notebook with data preparation and EDA on the dataset found in Data_Wrangling.ipynb and EDA.ipynb.